cyocum/irish-gen/README.md

 Because this is a human curated database, a human readable representation of RDF was needed, which, in this case, the curators chose the [TRiG](https://www.w3.org/TR/trig/) concrete representation of RDF.
-It is recommendedd for those who may not have experience with RDF serializations to read the [Turtle](https://www.w3.org/TR/turtle/) specification first before reading the TRiG one.
+It is recommended for those who may not have experience with RDF serializations to read the [Turtle](https://www.w3.org/TR/turtle/) specification first before reading the TRiG one.